Shakespeare Literary Festival 2017: "I would the gods had made thee poetical."

 Call for Abstracts

-Scholarly or creative approaches related to this year’s sports theme or other topics are welcome and encouraged.
+Scholarly or creative approaches related to this year’s Shakespeare theme or other topics are welcome and encouraged.

 Literary Festival Frequently Asked Questions (FAQ)

 - What exactly is meant by "Scholarly or creative submissions on 'Shakespeare' or other topics are welcome"?

 Participants may present about a wide range of topics and formats not restricted by the annual theme; some present papers/essays; some read from creative work, some display artwork, others play musical instruments or act out short plays, etc. See titles and subjects of past presentations by looking at programs from previous years below.